toku463ne/goLogAnalyzer/README.md

 		Path of the logfile (can use regex)
 	-v verbose:
 		Show debug logs
+	-r RARITY_RATE:
+		Top RARITY_RATE log records will be showed.
-	-g GAPVALUE:(default 0.8)
+		Default is 0.0001 (1 rare record out of 10000 records will be showed) -g GAPVALUE:(default 0.8)
 		Defines the threshold of "rarity".
 		Log records with "rarity" score higher than this value will be showed up.